Stacks Image 592

 4 : The Memorial Expression : Berm Paths

-Departing the Visitors Center two parallel paths follow the ridge of the berm to the perimeter of the scared ground berm.
+Departing the Visitors Center, two parallel paths follow the ridge of the berm to the perimeter of the sacred ground berm.
 A central path leads families directly to the Memorial.

 5 : The Visitors Center